toddbernhard/ct3/README.md

 If you find anything in the application that can be more concise, cleaner, or benefit from refactoring, please do that.
 Also, if you see a way to improve the unit tests, please do so.
 This includes the existing functionality as well as anything you add/modify.

 NOTE: We love functional programming.
 So if you see imperative code that can be more concisely represented with functional constructs, make us happy!

-## Instructions

-1. Please clone the repository `git clone git@github.com:BazuSports/ct3.git` (once you have a github account setup).  **DO NOT FORK THE REPO, AS IT WILL ALLOW OTHER CANDIDATES TO SEE YOUR WORK**
-2. Perform the work above **in your own branch**
-3. Commit your work, generate a diff with master and send it to us.
-4. In an in-person session, we'll discuss your changes looking at the diff.
-Be prepared to present and discuss your changes/additions with the interview team (2 people max).